hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - record the internal IP address information of DNS requests for usage in reports, security enforcement, and category filtering policies while VA used
       - intelligently forwarding public DNS queries to Cisco Umbrella’s global network
       - local DNS queries to your existing local DNS servers and forwarders
+  - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
+  - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>

 - AppDynamics